KKJO-FM: 1960-1989: KUSN-FM

-KUSN-FM's call letters were changed to KSFT (K-Soft) in 1974 to reflect a new automated beautiful music format provided by Schulke, a sydication company.
+KUSN-FM's call letters were changed to KSFT (K-Soft) in 1974 to reflect a new automated beautiful music format provided by Schulke, a syndication company.
 The FM station's power was increased from 3,000 watts to 27,500 watts.
 KSFT also began broadcasting in FM stereo.
 In 1977, KSFT ended its beautiful music sound.
 The station became "T-105" and began an automated Top 40 format.
 It moved to Album-Oriented Rock (AOR) in 1978, and, when it was acquired from KUSN in 1979, was switched to country.

 1989-2000: KKJO "K-Jo 105"

 KKJO swapped frequencies with KSFT on March 1, 1989, moving the country format to the AM, and KKJO (K-JO 105) shifted to Top 40/CHR.
-In 1992, in the wake of the growing presence of rhythmic tracks on Top-40, KKJO became Hot Adult Contemporary, while KSFT 1270 started broadcasting satellite formats, first adult standards and later oldies.
+In 1992, in the wake of the growing presence of rhythmic tracks on Top-40, KKJO became hot adult contemporary, while KSFT 1270 started broadcasting satellite formats, first adult standards and later oldies.
 KKJO would switch to all-Christmas music in the final weeks of the year, approaching December 25.

 2000-Present KKJO "K-Jo 105-5"

 On April 24, 2000, at 6 a.m., KKJO moved up the dial to 105.5 FM.
 This was done to allow Susquehanna Broadcasting to start a station at 105.1 in the Kansas City radio market.
-That station became '80s hits KFME, and is now urban contemporary KCJK, owned by Cumulus Media.
+That station became '80s hits KFME, and is now contemporary hit radio KCJK, owned by Cumulus Media.

 KKJO's last song played on 105.1 was also the first song the station played in 1989, "We Built This City" by Starship.
 The first song after the move to 105.5 was "Everything You Want" by Vertical Horizon.

 On May 21, 2011, KKJO played "It's The End of the World As We Know It (And I Feel Fine)" by R.E.M. on a loop for several hours as a stunt related to the end times prediction by evangelist Harold Camping of Family Radio.

 Today, KKJO has evolved back to a Top 40 (CHR) format.
 KKJO is currently programmed by Travis Dodge.